Leadership has a direct influence on workplace mental health, team culture, and employee wellbeing.

 Employees take cues from leaders.
 A manager who works excessively or emails late at night can unintentionally create a culture of overwork.

-Investing in workplace mental health is not just an ethical decision; it’s a smart business move.
+Investing in workplace wellbeing or mental health is not just an ethical decision; it’s a smart business move.
 According to Beyond Blue, untreated mental health conditions cost Australian businesses $10.9 billion annually in absenteeism, reduced productivity, and compensation claims.
 Proactive leadership can turn this around.

 Leaders need to understand mental health issues to support their teams effectively.
 Mental health training for managers can equip leaders with: